pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 Asset filenames: introduced new policy, the following disallowed characters were added: `#?*:\<>|"`

 #### Build 281 (2018-07-13)
-The admin UI translations are not split into 2 parts, [Essentials](https://poeditor.com/join/project/VWmZyvFVMH) and [Extended](https://poeditor.com/join/project/XliCYYgILb).
+The admin UI translations are now split into 2 parts, [Essentials](https://poeditor.com/join/project/VWmZyvFVMH) and [Extended](https://poeditor.com/join/project/XliCYYgILb).
 Essentials contains all translations which are needed for the most common tasks for editors, while the extended collection contains mostly admin related translations.